 In the first post I already talked about Identities, Decentralized Identifiers (DIDs), Privacy, Decentralized Key Management Systems and authentication.

-This post will expand upon Verifiable Claims.
+This post will expand upon Verifiable Credentials.
 I promise that the next posts will have other subjects 😉

-The best way to introduce the concept of verifiable claims is to again quote the W3C Verifiable Claims working group:
+The best way to introduce the concept of verifiable credentials is to again quote the W3C Verifiable Claims working group:

 A verifiable claim is a qualification, achievement, quality, or piece of information about an entity’s background such as a name, government ID, payment provider, home address, or university degree.
 Such a claim describes a quality or qualities, property or properties of an entity which establish its existence and uniqueness.